demisto/content/Packs/SymantecCloudSOC/Integrations/SymantecCloudSOC/README.md

 * Detect incidents logs

 ### API Limitations
-* You cannot retrieve investigate logs that are older than 180 days.
+  You cannot retrieve investigate logs that are older than 180 days.
 Therefore, if setting a first fetch that is more than 180 days, for investigate logs it will be a maximum of 180 days.

 ## Commands

-You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSIAM CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### symantec-get-events